Arranmore: Irish language

-There are 469 people living on Arranmore and 62% are native Irish speakers.
+As of 2016 there were 469 people living on Arranmore, of which 62% were native Irish speakers.
 During the summer, students of all ages from all over Ireland travel to the island for a 3-week holiday.
 It is a very popular way of meeting new people and also learning the Irish language.
 Students attend school during the day and play games and ceilí dance in the evenings.
 They are taught about the Irish language through Irish.
 Irish must be spoken at all times.
 The college on Arranmore is known as Coláiste Árainn Mhóir, meaning the College of Arranmore.